 In Canada and the United States, influenza vaccine is also recommended for anyone aged ≥6 months in order to reduce the risk of influenza.

-Indications for specific types of vaccines: QIV is preferred over TIV, which can be used when QIV is unavailable.
+Indications for specific types of vaccines: There is no longer a preference of QIV over TIV, as expert groups have endorsed the exclusion of the B/Yamagata component from the influenza vaccine.
 Inactivated vaccines are available in high-dose or standard-dose formulations.
 High-dose formulations are indicated only for those ≥65 years.
-An adjuvanted vaccine is also indicated for those ≥65 years.
-There is also a live attenuated influenza vaccine (LAIV), available in quadrivalent formulation indicated for children and adolescents aged 2 to 17 years.
+An adjuvanted vaccine and a recombinant vaccine are also indicated for those ≥65 years.
+There is also a live attenuated influenza vaccine (LAIV), available in quadrivalent formulation, indicated for children and adolescents aged 2 to 17 years.